Know What to Ask and Why

 #9 How are the Plumbing Company’s Customer Reviews?

-Earlier we discussed how easy it is to find reviews about a company’s performance, but what if you look and there aren’t any anywhere?
+Nowadays, it’s to find reviews about a company’s performance, but what if you look and there aren’t any anywhere?
 What if they don’t even have a website?

 While there are still a few older established plumbing companies that may not have a website, it is rare.
 If they don’t have a website and you can’t find any reviews at all, this could mean they either aren’t very reputable or could even be someone trying to scam you out of your money.
 Being able to see what other customer’s experiences have been with the plumber is a great way to gain trust and confidence before you hire.